2t5xbtcpxk-hash/Reverse-temperature-algorithm/README.md

 ## How to cite

-If you use this program or a modified version of it please cite the thesis work from (Link to Helda repository to be updated) according to the appropriate citation style of your work.
+If you use this program or a modified version of it please cite the thesis (Link to Helda repository to be updated) according to the appropriate citation style of your work.

 ## How to use

 There is a demo named `Fo91_extrapolation_demo.R` in the repository.
 It uses the `cat_olivine_demo.csv` file and calculates the Fo91 crystallisation temperature for a single sample.
 You can use this demo as a guideline as how this algorithm works.
+Any csv file that is given for the algorithm must contain the composition of olivines in cation proportions.